This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Bring a large pot of water to boil.
-Add salt and the pasta.
-Cook to al dente (according to package instructions.
+• Bring a large pot of water to a boil.
+Add salt and the pasta, then cook to al dente according to package directions.
 Drain and rinse with cold water to stop the cooking process.
-Set aside.
+Set aside to cool.

-• In a small bowl, combine mayonnaise, mustard, garlic powder, lemon juice and fresh dill.
+• In a small bowl, whisk together the mayonnaise, mustard, garlic powder, lemon juice, and fresh dill.

 Notes

-17-ounces of tuna is approximate, depending on the size of the cans you purchase.
+• Tuna note: 17 ounces is approximate depending on can sizes.
 I used one 5-ounce can and one 12-ounce can.
-Mix and match as much as you like.
+Mix and match whatever you have on hand.

 Nutrition